utilizing technology for youth devlopment

 seamlessly Track all shots and players

 TSI was tasked with working closely alongside Kinexon and RSPCT in order to bridge the two tracking systems together.
 The power of this comes from Kinexon’s player tracking which pinpoints up to 50 athletes on the two-court floor through a fob and shot tracking technology which reverse engineers the final seconds of every shot to calculate every aspect of the shot.
-The systems then communicate to each other in a way accurately recognizes which player shot the ball, even when 50 people are shooting at the same time.
+The systems then communicate to each other in a way accurately recognizes which player shot the ball, even when multiple people are shooting at the same time.
 The result is a plethora of statistics that are imported into each player’s individual scorecard in the data base.
-This reveals coachable elements and statistics for young athletes that even the most highly trained naked eye cannot detect, giving the coach the power to help athletes more efficiently.
+This reveals coachable elements and statistics for young athletes that even the most highly trained naked eye cannot detect, giving coaches the power to help athletes more efficiently.
 Additionally, LHBA wanted to have a dribbling simulator which uses a camera to track an individual dribbling a basketball to the instruction of a video game.

 design system to maximize performance